Hear from Wendy, Katie, and Tyler about their experiences with LUMRYZ

 Meet Katie

-NT2, switched to LUMRYZ
+living with NT2, switched to LUMRYZ

 A typical day on twice-nightly oxybates